Intelligencia GraphQL API Reference

 api_cohort

-A cohort separates patients in further subgroupings based on common patient traits e.g. common genetic makeup, age, smoking status etc. Cohorts are used by the investigators for the analysis of the trial’s outcomes.
+A cohort separates patients in further subgroupings based on common patient traits e.g. common genetic makeup, age, smoking status etc. Cohorts are used by the investigators for the analysis of the trial's outcomes.
+A trial's cohort may belong to one or multiple trial arms and it is usually connected to multiple endpoints.
+For example:

 • One patient cohort is connected with multiple arms when the trial's endpoints are measured for the overall trial population